 Vector tiles are transferred over the web in the form of packed geographic data in vector format split into squared tiles.

-Because of this flexibility and a possibility to render raster tiles from pre-generated vector tiles on-request if needed, most of the big players in the mapping industry already switched.
+Because of this flexibility and the possibility to render raster tiles from pre-generated vector tiles on request if needed, most of the big players in the mapping industry have already switched.

 Generate own vector tiles

-You simply drag and drop your data in Shapefile, GeoJSON or another vector format into MapTiler Desktop, adjust final map properties if you like to and select output format.
-The map can be created in MBTiles or Folder structure designed for quick serving on the web without the need for additional server software.
-The whole process is described in this how-to.
+You drag and drop your data in Shapefile, GeoJSON, or another vector format into MapTiler Desktop, adjust final map properties if you like to, and select output format.
+You can create the map in MBTiles, GeoPackage, or Folder structure.
+The entire process is described in this how-to.

 Supported web frontend libraries and mobile SDKs

 Mobile SDKs support loading vector tiles on both iOS and Android.
 Vector tiles can be loaded in desktop GIS software like QGIS, ArcGIS, and others.
 Read this article for an exhaustive list of supported applications.